MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-spo.md

 - eDiscovery: Items that changed during the migration aren't shown until crawling picks up the changes.
 - Data Loss Protection (DLP): Policies aren't enforced on items that change until crawling picks up the changes.

-As part of the migration, the _Primary Provisioned Geography_ changes and all new content will be stored at rest in the new _Primary Provisioned Geography_.
-Existing content will move in the background with no impact to you for up to 90 days after the first change to the SharePoint Online data location in the admin center.
+As part of the migration, the _Primary Provisioned Geography_ changes and all new content are stored at rest in the new _Primary Provisioned Geography_.
+Existing content moves in the background with no impact to you for up to 90 days after the first change to the SharePoint Online data location in the admin center.

 ## **Multi-Geo Capabilities in SharePoint Online / OneDrive for Business**